Milford Sound and Te Anau are not only beautiful in their own right, but the journey to and from them is breathtaking too.

-We had a quick safety briefing on board, then we all realised how petty we were being as we went above deck and saw one of the worlds most beautiful places, Milford Sound.
+The showers and toilets on board were unisex, which made Mum a little uncomfortable.
+We had a quick safety briefing on board, then went above deck and saw one of the worlds most beautiful places, Milford Sound.

 It was a red hot day, and for somewhere that receives 8 metres of rain every year we did well to stay dry.
 We had our evening meal made specially for us, as they had no vegan choices on the menu.
 The chef was very accommodating and it was lovely food too.

 After the food we had reached a small bay and it was here that people were allowed to kayak.
-Gemma went for a nap and Mum stayed on board as her shoulder hurt.
 I did it at primary school once, but can’t remember anything.
 I jumped in (first one in!) and asked for a bit of guidance.
 It’s pretty easy once you get going.
 The sound was calm, warm and beautiful.
 That was until me and Dad started racing, anyway.

 We had a few sandflies buzzing around us but only when you are close to the shore.
 We were directed past an old stone house that greenstone miners used to live in.
 Once we were back on the boat we were allowed to dive in off the top of the boat.
 Dad plunged in first, and no sooner had he resurfaced to take a breath, than he was beckoning me in to the freezing abyss.
 I decided not to give in to peer pressure, and walked down the stairs to slide in like a sensible human being.

 Dad swam straight around the boat and got out, giving me no incentive to get in at all.
 I thought the idea was to go for a swim!
 Dads grief did not stop, and eventually I had to give in to the peer pressure.
-It’s a stupid macho crappy gene that some people have and it can be hard to beat it.
+It’s a stupid macho gene that I have and it can be hard to beat it.
 We said we would jump together, but of course, he let me go first!
 It was pretty nippy at first, but as with most water “it’s okay once you’re in”.
-Dad eventually followed suit with Mum snapping some pictures, and Gemma probably still snoring!
+Dad eventually followed suit with Mum snapping some pictures!

 Once showered and dried, we hit the deck again to soak in some more of this lovely area.
 I am a sucker for a view, and a sucker for a waterfall, so I was in my element.
 We pulled alongside one of the many waterfalls on the sound and were told over the tannoy that it was 3 times the height of Niagara Falls!
 Purely because of perspective, next to the huge mountains, the waterfall looked around 100 feet tall, but in fact it was 500!